 Team: Joel Clement, Riley Shine, Colin Lapin

-This series of posters was for Amnesty International's letter writing program in which ordinary people are asked to write to political leaders around the world asking for change.
-The topics had personal interest to us.
-It was fun but intensive, and it went on to win a Gold Lion at Cannes.
-Surprisingly, one of the judges later told us it had been voted Outdoor Grand Prix, but the Cannes organizer informed them that Public Service is not permitted to take that honor.
+This series of 3-foot tall postage stamps served as posters for AI's letter writing program encouraging ordinary citizens to write political leaders around the world demanding change.
+Among other honors, it won a Gold Lion at Cannes.
+Surprisingly, a judge later informed us it had been voted Outdoor Grand Prix, but that Cannes regulations prevent any public service campaign from taking that honor.

 Team: Joel Clement, Steve Hough, Andy Greenaway

-Our client Guinness asked us to promote their affiliation with the leading pool tournament in Asia.
-We scratched our heads to find a natural link between the two and decided to just make one up instead.
+The dark Irish stout wanted to promote their sponsorship of the leading international pool tournament.
+We tried to unearth a historical link between the two, but eventually decided on just making one up instead.
 The Unofficial History of Pool by Guinness.

 Goodby Silverstein asked me to come back from Asia for a second tour of duty to help on the newly acquired HP International business.
-The +HP campaign we worked on was a dream project.
-Good client, huge budget, great team of support.
-The TV spots we created showed how major companies and institutions partnered with HP to solve their problems.
-One example here highlights how international police forces use HP computers to track and catch criminals.
-Director Fredrik Bond was amazing and added depth to the idea.
-Cast in Paris, shot in London, post in Los Angeles.
-The Crime Fighting spot cost a couple million alone.
-Won a Lion at Cannes and most every other international award.
-The rest of the work helped it to win Creativity's Campaign of the Year.
-Did i mention it was a dream project?
+The +HP campaign was a dream project.
+Good client, healthy budget, great team of support.
+The videos showed how major companies and institutions partnered with HP to solve their problems.
+Won a Lion at Cannes and most every other international award along with Creativity's Campaign of the Year.

 We’d been pitching the idea of sunglasses made from ocean plastic to Costa for years.
 Last year, we got proof that you should never give up.
 We joined forces with Costa and team Bureo to create The Untangled Collection.
 Sunglasses made from discarded fishing nets.